Metro Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the Metro Bank Conveyancing Panel from members of the public
+FAQs : The Metro Bank Solicitor Panel from members of the public

-Are all Conveyancing Quality Solicitors on the Metro Bank conveyancing panel?
+Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the Metro Bank conveyancing panel?

-We have had an offer accepted on a flat I spoke to a conveyancer previously used by my dad and he advised instructing a solicitor approved by Metro Bank.
+We have had an offer accepted on a apartment I spoke to a lawyer recommended by my brother and he advised retaining a solicitor approved by Metro Bank.
 The estate agent recommended two local firms so I asked Metro Bank if the 2 suggested solicitors are approved, which they are not.
 Metro Bank suggested that either firm can fill out the appropriate forms to become approved.
 Do I (1) save myself the aggravation and use one of Metro Bank 's conveyancing panel solicitors (2) Use the local solicitor and accept there may be delays etc as they go through the approval process.

 Copyright © Lexsure Limited, 2025